 Snapshot

-A point-in-time copy of the whole RocksDB state (metadata plus references to the same SST files RocksDB uses).
+A point-in-time copy of the whole RocksDB state.
 Restoring is simple: download that snapshot and open RocksDB on it.
-But creating and uploading it can be heavy when state is large, so doing it every single batch can make commits slow.
+But creating and uploading it can be heavy when state is large.

 Changelog

 If you kept every snapshot and every changelog, the checkpoint would grow without bound.
-So a maintenance process runs periodically: it deletes old snapshot and changelog files that are older than what you need to retain (and removes any SST files that no version still references).
+So a maintenance process runs periodically: it deletes old snapshot and changelog files that are older than what you need to retain.
 That way the checkpoint only keeps a bounded history of versions.
-The “story” of the stream moves forward, and old chapters are archived or discarded.

 RocksDB in Structured Streaming is the engine that holds the story of your stream: all the keys and values that aggregation, deduplication, and joins need across time.
 It lives on the executor, so each batch runs against local, fast storage.
 The checkpoint is the backup of that story, so you can recover or move to another executor.
 RocksDB is there so that when the story gets long—millions of keys, lots of updates—the system can still tell it without choking the JVM, and without turning your stream into a slow, GC-bound job.